Bikini in popular culture: Bars

-"Twin Peaks", a chain of sports bars and restaurants (colloquially referred to as breastaurants) based in Dallas, Texas, is known for having its waitresses dress in revealing uniforms that consist of cleavage- and midriff-revealing red plaid (or sometimes black bikini) tops and khaki short shorts.
-"Bikinis Sports Bar & Grill", a former chain of sports bars and restaurants primarily located in Texas, is known for its scantily clad waitresses, whose uniforms consist of bikini tops, cowboy boots, and tight, short denim shorts.
+Twin Peaks, a chain of sports bars and restaurants (colloquially referred to as breastaurants) based in Dallas, Texas, is known for having its waitresses dress in revealing uniforms that consist of cleavage- and midriff-revealing red and/or black plaid bikini tops and khaki short shorts.
+Bikinis Sports Bar & Grill, a former chain of sports bars and restaurants primarily located in Texas, is known for its scantily clad waitresses, whose uniforms consist of bikini tops, cowboy boots, and tight, short denim shorts.
 The chain is also known for trademarking the term "breastaurant" and purchasing a ghost town that was subsequently renamed "Bikinis, Texas".
 The waitresses at the Molokai Bar of Mai-Kai Restaurant, a tiki-themed restaurant in Fort Lauderdale, Florida are attired in bikini tops and wraparound sarongs.
 In Sip 'n Dip Lounge, USA, female entertainers swim in a pool dressed up as mermaids (wearing bikini tops), and can be viewed through the bar's glass walls.

 Cafes

 Bikini baristas prepare and serves coffee dressed in scanty attire such as a bikini or lingerie.
 In the United States, this marketing trend (sometimes referred to as sexpresso or bareista) originated in the Seattle, Washington area in the early 2000s.
 Similar phenomena have appeared in countries such as Chile and Japan since at least the 1980s.
 At "café con piernas" (coffee with legs) style of coffee shops popular in Chile the female service staff wears bikini, lingerie or mini skirts with high heels and often walk on a raised ramp behind the bar counter.
 Three well known café con piernas chains in Chile are 'Cafe do Brasil", "Cafe Caribe" and "Cafe Haiti".

-"Your Coffee Cups" a coffee shop based in the Warm Springs district of Fremont, California, had baristas wear bikinis.
+Your Coffee Cups, a coffee shop based in the Warm Springs district of Fremont, California, had baristas wear bikinis.
 It served coffee available in "B cup" (12 oz), "C cup" (16 oz), and "D cup" (20 oz) sizes.

 Car wash

-Bikini car washes are warm-weather events which serve as fund raisers for a school, sport association (such as roller derby or auto racing) youth organization or charity, or as commercial promotion.
-Women in bikinis promote the event by standing on a roadside with colorful cardboard signs or posters, or wash the cars.
+Bikini car washes are warm-weather events which serve as fund raisers for a school, sport association (such as roller derby or auto racing), youth organization or charity, or as commercial promotion.
+Women in bikinis promote the event by standing on a roadside with colorful cardboard signs or posters, and/or by washing the cars.
 Hooters restaurants have bikini car washes in the summer to attract customers.
 It was the theme for comedy films The Bikini Carwash Company (1992, director Ed Hansen) and The Bikini Carwash Company II (1993).